-Emits a message like log, and finally pass the generated message to the continuation f, and returns its result.
+Emits a message like warning, and finally pass the generated event (or None) to the continuation f, and returns its result.

 The default kind is Result, but all the other kind of message can be specified.
 For verbosity and debugging levels, the message is emitted when: